stalwartlabs/stalwart-website/content/en/jmap/configure/database.md

 ## Configuration

-The path to where both RocksDB tables and blobs are stored is configured with the ``db-path`` parameter and its default value is ``/var/lib/stalwart-jmap``.
+The path to where both RocksDB tables and blobs are stored is configured with the ``db-path`` parameter and its default value is ``/usr/local/stalwart-jmap/data``.
 Under this path, RocksDB tables are stored under the ``idx`` directory and blobs under ``blobs``.

 Example:

 ```
-db-path: /var/lib/stalwart-jmap
+db-path: /usr/local/stalwart-jmap/data
 ```

 ## Blobs

-Binary large objects (blobs) can be stored depending on their type either on RocksDB or directly in the filesystem.
+Binary large objects (blobs) are stored, depending on their type, either on RocksDB or directly in the filesystem.
 Metadata blobs such as parsed e-mail headers and full text term indexes are stored in RocksDB while e-mail messages are stored in the file system using a nested directory structure.

-The following parameters can be configured:
+The following blob storage parameters can be configured:

 - ``blob-nested-levels``: Number of nested subdirectories to use to distribute blobs in the file system.
 For example a value of 1 will store blobs under ``<db-path>/blobs/<l1>`` while a value of 3 will store blobs under ``<db-path>/blobs/<l1>/<l2>/<l3>`` where l1, l2, ..., ln is the hexadecimal representation of an 8 bits hash.
 The default value is 2.
 - ``blob-min-size``: For metadata blobs, the minimum size in bytes that RocksDB will use to store a blob outside the key-value store.
 For example, a value of 1024 will keep blobs under 1024 bytes in the key value store and any blobs larger than 1024 bytes will be stored in the file system.
 Defaults to 16384 bytes.